BrunoCasotto/e_commerce_sample/README.md

 # E-commerce sample
-It's a sample of a e-commerce.
+It's a sample of an e-commerce.